Pirates’ Ke’Bryan Hayes, son of ex-Yankees, Phi...

 - News Article

-Pirates’ Ke’Bryan Hayes, son of ex-Yankees, Phillies star Charlie Hayes, called out on home run - nj.com
+Pirates’ Ke’Bryan Hayes, son of ex-Yankees, Phillies star Charlie Hayes, explains being called out on home run - nj.com

 Pittsburgh Pirates rookie third baseman Ke'Bryan Hayes was called out on his home run Tuesday vs. the Los Angeles Dodgers at PNC Park.